 Frequently Asked Questions

-A street group is a collection of neighbours that look out for each other and each others property.
+A street group is a collection of neighbours that look out for each other and each other’s property.
 As a street group, each house is given a welcome pack of useful information and a sticker advising ‘visitors’ that the property is part of a NS group.
-Groups are encouraged to keep in contact and have semi-regular catch-ups and to make sure their contact details are up to date.
+Groups are encouraged to keep in contact and have semi-regular catch-ups and to make sure their contact details, which they share, are up to date.

-In the first instance you should let your street contact know as it may be time for a group catch-up meeting which is a great time to confirm or change details (Your Street Contact will send any updated information to us).
-If you don’t have a street contact please contact our office, yourself, so we can update your information.
+In the first instance you should let your Group Contact know as it may be time for a group catch-up meeting which is a great time to confirm or change details (Your Group Contact will send any updated information to us).
+If you don’t have a Group Contact please contact us directly so we can update your information.

 Dial 111 from any phone to report a crime or a suspicious activity in action.
-Alternatively, dial (06)3513-600 for non-emergency crime reporting.
+If the crime has already happened and it is a non emergency report call 105 or go on the 105 website 105.police.govt.nz to report it.

 Neighbourhood Watch was introduced by New Zealand Police in the late 70’s as a crime prevention initiative.
 This has later evolved into a formal organisation known as the Neighbourhood Support, which is working closely with the Police and other strategic partners.
-The national body, Neighbourhood Support New Zealand Incorporated was established in 2000 and oversees a total of 12 district Neighbourhood Support organisations throughout New Zealand.
+The national body, Neighbourhood Support New Zealand Incorporated was established in 2000.

 It’s FREE to join, but we are a registered charity so any donation is gratefully accepted.

-If there is a street group in your street it will have Neighbourhood Support street signs to show where it is and the houses will be displaying Neighbourhood Support stickers.
-Alternatively you can ring us on 355 4468 to talk about starting a new street group.
+If there is a street group in your street it will usually have Neighbourhood Support street signs to show where it is and the houses will be displaying Neighbourhood Support stickers.
+Alternatively you can phone or email us to find out if there is a group in your area or you can join as an individual.
+We also can help you establish your own group if there is not one in your area.

 Neighbourhood Support stickers are provided to members only and is part of the membership pack when you join.
 If your stickers are faded and hard to read we will replace them as long as you are still a member of an active group.